A history of snowmobiling in Ontario

 By 1980, the OFSC had implemented a Driver Training Program to increase trail safety.
 The OFSC, other clubs and organizations like the Ontario Trail Builders Alliance banded together to maintain the trails through a permit system that would give them the funds to do it well.
 Since then, they've expanded to over 200 clubs, and even initiated an Interactive Trail Guide mapping tool to make sure no one gets lost in the woods.

-Within the 17 districts in the OFSC today, club trails form interconnected networks from Southwestern Ontario to Kenora, with each district home to several snowmobile clubs who sell permits and whose volunteer members maintain the trails.
+Within the 17 districts in the OFSC today, club trails form interconnected networks from Southwestern Ontario to Kenora, with each district home to several snowmobile clubs that sell permits and whose volunteer members maintain the trails.
 Even clubs who aren't members work with OFSC clubs to make sure all trails stay safe, well-signed, and a thrill to ride, no matter what the winter weather.

 About Robyn Fadden